 Nic Low is a writer of Ngāi Tahu Māori and European descent.
-He whakapapas to Ōraka-Aparima at the bottom of the South Island, and is vice-chair of the Ngāi Tahu Ki Melbourne taurahere group.
-He divides his time between Melbourne, Castlemaine and Christchurch.
+He whakapapas to Ōraka-Aparima at the bottom of the South Island, and is the Programme Co-Director of the WORD Christchurch Festival.
+He and his family live between Melbourne, Castlemaine and Christchurch.

-Nic also works as an arts organiser.
+Nic also works as an organiser of things.
+From 2016-2020 he was founding vice-chair of the Ngāi Tahu ki Victoria Taurahere (expat group) in Melbourne, and is currently responsible for programming the WORD Christchurch writers festival alongside Rachael King.
 From 2009-13 he ran the international writing program at the University of Melbourne’s Asialink institute, developing multi-arts collaborations across the Asian region.
 Along with Catriona Mitchell, he was responsible for Bookwallah, taking five writers on a 4000km journey across India and Australia by train.
 He is a former director of the National Young Writers’ Festival, the founder of the Crack experimental theatre festival, and has been a curatorial advisor to the Next Wave and Melbourne Writers’ Festivals, and a peer assessor for the Australia Council for the Arts and the City of Melbourne.
-He also regularly judges writing prizes, and in 2020 will judge the Ockham New Zealand Book Awards and the Commonwealth Short Story Prize.
+He also regularly judges writing prizes, and has recently sat on juries including the Ockham New Zealand Book Awards and the Commonwealth Short Story Prize.

-As an installation artist Nic has exhibited at festivals across Australia, tackling public-space politics, suburban and international surveillance and the conceptual mapping of climate change.
+As an former artist Nic has also exhibited at festivals across Australia, tackling public-space politics, suburban and international surveillance and the conceptual mapping of climate change.
 He works with diverse materials including video, sound, plants, water, wallpaper and his own house.
 Highlight works include A Map of a Dream of the Future, a major data-visualisation commission for the Australian National Regional Arts Festival; CLEAN, an interactive sound installation and broadcast commission for the Next Wave Festival / Commonwealth Games Cultural Program; and Insecurity System, winner of two Melbourne Fringe Visual Arts awards.

 Contact Nic by emailing him at his first name at this domain name (dislocated.org), or find him on Twitter at @NicLow1